 7.2.1.3.1 Description

-This MDA capability deals with enabling various functionalities related to paging optimization.
+This MDA capability is for enabling various functionalities related to paging optimization.

 7.2.1.3.2 Use Case

 As per the current procedures, if the UE goes out-of-coverage (OOC) the paging which was initiated by the network Access and Mobility Management Function (AMF) fails.
-The re-attempts continue to fail until UE comes in the coverage and reacts to the paging attempts.
+The re-attempts continue to fail until UE enters the coverage and respond to the paging attempts.
 This repetitive paging attempts result in the wastage of network resources.
 As an example, the use case includes a user or a group of users getting into an area, with no cellular coverage on a regular basis for a considerably long duration, for e.g., the user gets into a shielded room for some testing purpose every day for a defined period.
 The Network initiated paging for such users will fail until they are back in the area with cellular coverage.
 This would result in in-efficient network resource usage.

 It is desirable to use MDAS (Management data analytic service) to optimize the current paging procedures in 5G networks.
 MDAS producer provides an analytics output containing the user(s) paging analytics indicating the time window at which the user is OOC on a regular basis at the particular location and hence will not be able to respond on a network-initiated paging.
-Based on the output MDAS consumer (e.g., AMF, gNB) decides on whether, when and where to initiate or not to initiate the paging procedures, thereby ensuring the efficient paging procedures and optimal network resource utilization, as paging can be initiated only when there are more chances for it to be successful.
+Based on the provided MDA output, MDAS consumer (e.g., AMF, gNB) decides on whether, when and where to initiate or not to initiate the paging procedures, thereby ensuring the efficient paging procedures and optimal network resource utilization, as paging can be initiated only when there are more chances for it to be successful.

 7.2.1.3.3 Requirements